chusiang/crawler-book-info/README.md

 1. We can see the https://www.tenlong.com.tw/products/9781491915325, it is clean, now.
 1. Finally, we can clip the information to Evernote with [Evernote Web Clipper](https://evernote.com/intl/zh-tw/webclipper/).

+## Docker container

+Now, the **Evernote Web Clipper** is not support local files, so we can clip it with Nginx.

+    $ docker run --name nginx -v $TARGET/crawler-book-info:/usr/share/nginx/html -p 80:80 -d nginx

 ## License

 Copyright (c) chusiang from 2017 under the MIT license.